andrea-acampora/nestjs-ddd-quickstarter/README.md

 Regarding the versioning process, in this project we are going to follow the [Semantic Versioning](https://semver.org/lang/it/) specification. \
 According to _Semantic Versioning_, a version consists of three numbers: **Major**, **Minor**, and **Patch**.
 Each change to the source code results in an increase of one of these numbers based on the importance of the changes made. \
 Using the _Conventional Commit_ specification described earlier, it was possible to use the semantics of commits to understand when to make a new release and the importance of it.
 Accordingly, we are going to use the [Semantic-release-bot](https://github.com/semantic-release/semantic-release), which follows the _Semantic Versioning_ specification, to automate the software release process and changelog generation by analyzing commits in order to identify the correct version increment.
 For the type of release to be associated with each commit, we are going to use the `semantic-release-preconfigured-conventional-commits` configuration.
-The bot is triggered upon the push of a commit on the main branch, and if, upon analyzing the commits, a new release needs to be executed, the bot will take care of executing a new release on **Github Release**.
+The bot is triggered upon the push of a commit on the main branch, and if, upon analyzing the commits, a new release needs to be executed, the bot will take care of executing a new release on **GitHub Release**.

 ---